 Post Conviction Lawyers in Maryland With 85 Years' Combined Experience

 If there are compelling reasons that you did not receive a fair trial due to legal error or deficiency in your attorney's performance, you may have grounds for a new trial or reduced sentence.
-The Baltimore federal criminal defense attorneys at Nathans & Biddle LLP have decades of experience successfully preparing and litigating state and federal post-conviction claims.
+The Baltimore post-conviction attorneys at Nathans & Biddle LLP have decades of experience successfully preparing and litigating state and federal post-conviction claims.

 To learn more about pursuing an appeal or filing for a mistrial, call (410) 783-0272.